Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels: Introduction

-The remaining of this report focuses exclusively on the analysis of the decentralized G-MAC with an external EH.
-Yet very simple, this channel model captures the key aspects of the intrinsic information-energy trade-off in the context of multi-user channels.
-This analysis strongly relies on tools brought from information theory \cite{NIT} and game theory~\cite{bookPoor},\cite{bookLasaulce}, and \cite{bookZhu}.
 Previous works have studied decentralized MACs using game-theoretic tools when the aim of each transmitter is limited to exclusively transmitting information.
 For instance, Lai and El Gamal \cite{Lai} proposed a framework to study the power allocation problem in fading decentralized MACs when the transmitters aim to maximize their own individual transmission rate.
 Gajic and Rimoldi \cite{GajicRimoldi} considered a similar scenario with time-invariant channels in which the transmitters have the choice of adopting any possible transmit configuration and determined the subregion of the information capacity region that is achievable at an NE.
+Belhadj Amor and Perlaza \cite{Netgcoop-2016} studied the $K$-user Gaussian MAC and characterized the fundamental limits of decentralized information transmission for two scenarios: a first game in which the transmitters autonomously and independently tune their transmit configurations seeking to maximize their own transmission rates, while the receiver adopts a fixed receive configuration and stability is considered in the sense of the $\eta$-NE, with $\eta> 0$; and a second game involving the transmitters and the receiver, in which two categories of players play in a given order and stability is considered in the sense of the $\eta$-sequential equilibrium~\cite{Breton-JOA-1988}, with with $\eta> 0$.
 Varan and Yener~\cite{Varan} studied two-hop networks in which the source(s) is (are) incentivized to perform energy and signal cooperation to maximize the amount of its (their) own data that is reliably delivered to the destination.
-A review of the state of the art on fundamental limits of SEIT in point-to-point and multi-user channels is provided in~\cite{BelhadjAmor-ICT-2016}.